Do LLMs Know When to NOT Answer? Investigating Abstention Abilities of Large Language Models: Results and Discussion

 \textbf{\textit{Effects of Enhanced Abstention Mechanisms - }} Leveraging $\mathcal{AC}$ and $\mathcal{EAC}$ generally improves models' $\mathcal{AA}$, and QA task performance on all benchmarks measured by $\mathcal{AAC}$, $\mathcal{P}$, and $\mathcal{UAC}$, when compared with the Standard clause.
-However, GPT-3.5 Turbo and Mixtral 8x7b showed weaker performance with $\mathcal{EAC}$.
+However, GPT-3.5 Turbo, Mixtral 8x7b and Mistral 7b shows weaker performance with $\mathcal{EAC}$.
 We observe that $\mathcal{EAC}$ generally enhances the performance of larger models, particularly in Pop-QA and CQA.
 However, $\mathcal{AC}$ often outperforms $\mathcal{EAC}$ in smaller or less capable models due to $\mathcal{EAC}$'s increased complexity, which can hinder these models' understanding and adherence to instructions.

 \textbf{\textit{Overall Performance Trends by Models - }} GPT-4 Turbo consistently outperforms other models, showing superior $\mathcal{P}$, $\mathcal{UAC}$, and $\mathcal{AR}$.
 Mixtral 8x22b, while strong in some settings, shows a decline in performance under increased complexity and verbal confidence experiments.
-GPT-3.5 Turbo and Mixtral 8x7b generally lags behind other models, particularly under enhanced abstention, $\mathcal{EAC}$.
+GPT-3.5 Turbo, Mixtral 8x7b, and Mistal 7b generally lag behind GPT-4 and Mixtral 8x22b, particularly under enhanced abstention, $\mathcal{EAC}$.
 CoT consistently outperforms Verbal Confidence which often lags behind the Base setting in most scenarios, except with GPT-4 Turbo and GPT-4 32k models.
 Comparing Standard, $\mathcal{AC}$, and $\mathcal{EAC}$, smaller models exhibit inconsistent behavior especially with CQA, and better performance with $\mathcal{AC}$ compared to $\mathcal{EAC}$, except for larger models like GPT-4 Turbo, demonstrating consistent improvements with $\mathcal{EAC}$.
 These results indicate that $\mathcal{AA}$ heavily depends on the LLMs' capabilities, type of data and prompt complexity.